PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • Turn wheels for easier side access

-• Have straps ready and untangled
+• Have kayak tie down straps ready and untangled

 3. The Safe Flip Technique

-For lighter kayaks (under 50 lbs):
+For lighter kayaks under 50 pounds:

 1. Stand beside your vehicle holding the cockpit rim

-2. Lift kayak to waist height
+2. Lift the kayak to waist height

 3. Pivot it upside down while lifting